BlackZork/mqmgateway/README.md

   * multiple modbus registers as JSON object
   * multiple modubs registers as JSON list
   * registers from different slaves combined as single JSON list/object
+* Full control over modbus data polling
+  * read multiple register values once for multiple topics
+  * read multiple register values for a single topic one by one
+  * read multiple register values for a single topic once
+  * registers used in multiple MQTT topics are polled only once
 * Data conversion:
   * single register value to MQTT converters
   * multiple registers values to single MQTT value converters
   * support for [exprtk](https://github.com/ArashPartow/exprtk) expressions language when converting data
   * support for custom conversion plugins
+  * support for converstion in both directions
 * Fast modbus frequency polling, configurable per newtork, per mqtt object and per register
-* Optimized modbus pulling - registers used in multiple MQTT topics are polled only once

 MQMGateway depends on [libmodbus](https://libmodbus.org/) and [Mosqutto](https://mosquitto.org/) MQTT library.
 See main [CMakeLists.txt](link) for full list of dependencies.
 It is developed under Linux, but it should be easy to port it to other platforms.